MPrin in platform component upgrades

 Unintended associations of the technical debt metaphor

-Last updated on July 8th, 2021 at 10:00 am
+Last updated on July 31st, 2018 at 09:54 am

 Summary

 Because the term technical debt is a metaphor, it causes us to think in ways that sometimes create barriers to managing technical debt responsibly.
-Like all metaphors, the technical debt metaphor carries with it unintended associations—attributes of the metaphor’s source that the listener or reader attributes to the metaphor’s target, even though the attributions aren’t intended by the metaphor’s author.
-For the technical debt metaphor, these unintended associations relate to the concepts of debtor, principal, and interest, and they can cause enterprise decision makers to arrive at erroneous decisions.
+Like all metaphors, the technical debt metaphor carries with it unintended associations — attributes of the metaphor’s source that the listener or reader attributes to the metaphor’s target, even though the attributions are not intended by the metaphor’s author.
+For the technical debt metaphor, these unintended associations relate to the concepts of debtor, principal, and interest, and they can cause enterprise decision-makers to arrive at erroneous decisions.

 Because metaphors compel our minds to accept the identification between source and target in toto, they can cause us to make errors of thought.
 Those errors create risks for the enterprise as we attempt to manage technical debt.
 The risk arises because we begin to regard technical debt as a form of financial debt, when in reality it is not.
-This misidentification is an acceptable risk, if we understand the risk and if we manage it properly.
-Unfortunately, we rarely recognize that risk.
-And unrecognized risks usually remain unmitigated.
+This misidentification is an acceptable risk, if it is properly managed and understood.
+Unfortunately, that risk is often unrecognized, and when it is unrecognized it remains unmitigated.
 A significant source of this risk is our inability to control which attributes of the metaphor’s source the reader or listener chooses to associate with the metaphor’s target.
-I call this phenomenon unintended association.
+It is this phenomenon that I call unintended association.

 University graduates celebrate commencement